-The last module of the course will have no labs, but will instead be devoted to final projects.
-You will carry out your own scientific study of some recipe or aspect of cooking in your own kitchen.
-Guidelines and further information about the final projects are posted alongside the materials for Module 6.
+The last module of the course does not have a lab, but will instead be devoted to final projects.
+You will carry out your own scientific study of some recipe or aspect of cooking in your own kitchen, and focus on the kitchen science question that is of most interest to you.